Skip to main content

 Data Model

-The extracted financial data follows a comprehensive structure covering all major components of financial statements:
+The structure for extracted data covers all major components of financial statements as presented below.

 Top-Level Structure